-At the basic level, participants felt that a crisis intervention service should provide practical support to assist the person in crisis to function on a day to day basis and enable life to carry on as near normal as possible.
-It was important to participants that the service should have a clear, logical plan, or route map to resolve the crisis, which might involve support such as providing help around the house or making changes to the patient's environment.
-Participants also felt that the service should provide emotional support such as empathy, comfort, reassurance, and kindness to the person in crisis, acknowledging distress honestly, and not to make the person contacting them feel guilty for using the crisis intervention service.
-The third basic expected function was to ensure that the person in crisis is protected against physical harm, while promoting a culture of emotional safety through a calm, professional approach.
+At the basic level, participants felt that a crisis intervention service should provide practical support to assist the person in crisis "to function on a day to day basis" and "enable life to carry on as near normal as possible".
+It was important to participants that the service should have a clear, logical plan, or "route map" to resolve the crisis, which might involve support such as providing help around the house or making changes to the patient's environment.
+Participants also felt that the service should provide emotional support such as "empathy", "comfort", "reassurance", and "kindness" to the person in crisis, acknowledging distress honestly, and "not to make the person contacting them feel guilty" for using the crisis is protected against physical harm, while promoting a culture of emotional safety through a calm, professional approach.
 These features of the service were felt to underpin more complex functions, and represented the basic foundation of the approach that the service should have.

 Beyond being able to make the person in crisis feel safe and supported, participants felt that a crisis intervention service should be staffed by experts.
 The specialisms of these experts were not specified, but it was agreed that practitioners should possess the appropriate qualifications and experience to assess the crisis and to put in place a plan for resolution.
-Participants generally reported that the service should be accessible 24 hours per day, 7 days a week, with a clear contact procedure and immediate response.
-Participants expected coordination within the service where practitioners from different professional disciplines are aligned toward the same care objectives, so they are all working together with the same goal, and coordination with family and other services to ensure . . . the transition to the next steps is smooth and well-informed for all parties.
+Participants generally reported that the service should be accessible 24 hours per day, seven days a week, with a clear contact procedure and immediate response.
+Participants expected coordination within the service where practitioners from different professional disciplines are aligned towards the same care objectives, "so they are all working together with the same goal", and coordination "with family and other services to ensure... the transition to the next steps is smooth and well-informed for all parties".

-Lastly, participants felt that a person-centered ethos should be key to the service.
-Care should be individualized to the person in crisis and their families, founded on the person's concerns and needs.
+Lastly, participants felt that a person-centred ethos should be key to the service.
+Care should be individualized to the person in crisis and their families, founded on "the person's concerns and needs".
 Decisions should be made in accordance with the person in crisis and their caregivers' wishes to create a collaborative ethos.
-Family involvement, where family members are both informed of decisions and involved in decision making, to balance the wishes of the patient with those of relatives, represented an overarching principle of service functioning.
+Family involvement, where family members are both informed of decisions and involved in decision making, to "balance the wishes of the patient with those of relatives", represented an overarching principle of service functioning.

-Thirty participants felt that access to the service should be through the National Health Service (NHS) and several responses indicated a referral should be made to the crisis intervention service via the general practitioner (GP).
-Seven participants suggested social care and 4 participants suggested charitable organizations as potential conduits to receiving crisis care.
-Twenty participants felt that the telephone was the most appropriate means of accessing a crisis intervention service, and 7 of these expressed a preference for the use of emergency and urgent numbers.
+Thirty participants felt that access to the service should be through the NHS and several responses indicated a referral should be made to the crisis intervention service via the GP.

+Seven participants suggested social care and four participants suggested charitable organisations as potential conduits to receiving crisis care.
+Twenty participants felt that the telephone was the most appropriate means of accessing a crisis intervention service, and seven of these expressed a preference for the use of emergency and urgent numbers.
 Seven participants acknowledged that services should have an internet presence.